NOTHING tastes better than a stack of GREAT TASTING Pancakes!

 Not heavy and dense, no need to stop at just eating one.
 Pile them on your plate and enjoy!

-Heat your frying pan to medium and pour the batter on a lightly oiled pan (with vegetable oil), flip when bubbles
+- Heat your frying pan to medium and pour the batter onto a lightly oiled pan (with vegetable oil), flip when bubbles

 ** 1 cup of flour measured weighs between 4 1/4 and about 5 oz.
 That is about 2 tablespoons difference.
 Whether you scoop the flour into your measuring cup or scoop you measuring cup into the flour.
 If that batter seems too thin after you cook one pancake and want the batter thicker, add a couple tablespoons up to 1/4 cup.
 But I would cook one pancake before adding more flour to be sure you want the batter heavier.
 This pancake batter is thinner than a boxed pancake mix and has quite a bit of leavening in it to result in fluffy pancakes.